 Purpose of MFARs

-The Commission intends to use the information filed in the MFAR to measure and develop the BVI funds industry whilst at the same time meeting international reporting standards.
+The Commission intends to use the information filed in the MFAR to measure and develop the BVI funds industry while at the same time meeting international reporting standards.
 We understand that the Commission will not make the MFAR publicly available, but may share information gathered from the MFAR on an aggregate basis.

 Filing Procedure for the MFAR

 If you have not previously filed your MFAR electronically then you will need to register as a new user on the Commission's website and obtain log in details by email.
 A user manual can be found on the portal which may be of assistance.

 ENHANCED RECORD KEEPING REQUIREMENTS